BenOvermyer/benovermyer.com/content/rpg/vox-draconis-ksf.md

 This document is updated periodically as I work on it more.
 It was last updated April 30th, 2021.

-Once the game is in a more finished state, I intend to publish it on DriveThruRPG as a print-on-demand title.
+Once the game is in a more finished state, I might publish it on DriveThruRPG as a print-on-demand title.